All Episodes

 But listen, here in Pennsylvania, my home state, our voter fraud is fabled in story and song.

-I mean, it's w it's what we're known for.
+I mean, it's what we're known for.

-We we've got it down to an art form here.
+We've got it down to an art form here.

-But as always with Trump though, Hannity, and I think this is important, Sean, is he's responsible for opening up a discussion on the issues that we've been suspecting for years, and he's bringing light to it.
+But as always with Trump, though, Hannity, and I think this is important, Sean, is he's responsible for opening up a discussion on the issues that we've been suspecting for years, and he's bringing light to it.

 We've been talking about dead people voting.